Bundaberg

 Bundaberg is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligning with ABS Greater Capital Region projections for each age cohort.
-Considering projected demographic shifts, Bundaberg is expected to experience a population increase just below the median of Australian non-metropolitan areas by 2041.
-Based on latest numbers, an expansion of 472 persons is projected over these 17 years, marking a total increase of approximately 7.3%.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering projected demographic shifts, Bundaberg is expected to experience a population increase just below the median of Australian non-metropolitan areas.
+By 2041, the area's population is projected to expand by 472 persons, representing an overall increase of 6.8% over the 17-year period based on the latest population numbers.

 Frequently Asked Questions - Population